OsaPL/Versus-Brawl/Mapping guidelines.md

 You can create your own gamemodes pretty easily!
 Start with `versusGameplayTemplate`.

 ### Global variables available
  `currentState` contains current game state, template already has: `warmup=0`, `map unsupported/missing components=1`, `gamestart>=2` `gameend>=100`, but you are free to implement more and use the `currentState` value.

+**👻Most of these are available from level scripts parameters menu**

+`constantRespawning` controls whether you should be automatically queued for a respawn.

+`useGenericSpawns` decides whether to include generic (`playerNr==-1`) spawns into spawning logic.

+`useSingleSpawnType` if is `true` will only use either generic or player specific spawns exclusively.

+`blockSpeciesChange` will block players from changing species if `true`.

+`forcedSpecies` number representing start species for each player, at the map load.

 ### UI
 You can use `versusAHGUI` class to have some basic UI.